OfficeDev/open-xml-docs/docs/how-to-change-the-fill-color-of-a-shape-in-a-presentation.md

 ## Getting a Presentation Object

-In the Open XML SDK, the <span class="keyword">PresentationDocument</span> class represents a presentation document package.
-To work with a presentation document, first create an instance of the <span class="keyword">PresentationDocument</span> class, and then work with that instance.
+In the Open XML SDK, the **PresentationDocument** class represents a presentation document package.
+To work with a presentation document, first create an instance of the **PresentationDocument** class, and then work with that instance.
 To create the class instance from the document call the **Open** method that uses a file path, and a
 Boolean value as the second parameter to specify whether a document is editable.
-To open a document for read/write, specify the value <span class="keyword">true</span> for this parameter as shown in the following **using** statement.
+To open a document for read/write, specify the value **true** for this parameter as shown in the following **using** statement.
 In this code, the file parameter is a string that represents the path for the file from which you want to open the document.